Straight to the Point

 The appeal of electric multi-cookers is twofold.
 First, they self-regulate their pressure level, meaning you don't have to babysit them and periodically adjust the level of heat produced by the burner, as you do with a stovetop pressure cooker (plus they free up that stovetop burner for other stuff).
 Second, as the name indicates, they have other functions: slow cook (however, we don’t recommend using multi-cookers as slow cookers), sauté, steam, rice/grain, yogurt (we haven’t been wow-ed by this function, either), and warm.
 Newer Instant Pot models claim to perform additional functions, like cake-making, air-frying, sous vide, sterilizing, and pressure canning (although we also don’t recommend using electric pressure cookers for canning).
 What an electric multi-cooker does really well is it allows even the novice home cook to set-it-and-forget-it and enjoy relatively hands-off cooking with confidence.

-What We Look for in a Great Instant Pot
+The Critiera: What We Look for in an Instant Pot

 The most useful function of an Instant Pot is its ability to pressure cook, so you want to get a model that quickly comes to pressure.
 Since many pressure cooker recipes start with a searing or sautéing step, it can help to have an Instant Pot with inner pot stability, so the pot doesn’t spin while you’re cooking.
 You want to know what’s going on inside your machine while you’re cooking, so an easy-to-read progress bar is super helpful.
 Some additional functions, like being able to use your Instant Pot for not-very-precise sous vide cooking, are sometimes welcome, but others, like the cake-baking function included in some models, we don't find particularly attractive.
 However, if the Instant Pot model advertises it can do those functions, it should do them passably well.